yatish27/yatishmehta.com/_posts/2012-03-12-apparel-and-accessories-ecommerce-sites-in-india.md

 * [Jabong.com](http://www.jabong.com/) Founded in 2011, by an amazing trio, Jabong has managed to make a mark very soon due to it's aggressive and innovative marketing strategies.
 Like every multi brand fashion e-commerce, Jabong has almost every brand on its plate.
-A PHP site with citrix Netscalar platform, it lacks no speed.
+A PHP site with Citrix Netscalar platform, it lacks no speed.
 Jabong, initially known for women’s accessories and clothes, now has around 30000 products.
 With around more than $10 million funding by the German incubator Rocket Internet, Jabong looks like a good bet.
 I had a very good experience shopping with jabong, but would like if they had more innovative products.